 Soon after arriving on Capri, I decided to take a boat tour of the island.
 At the marina in Capri, there are lots of companies offering boat tours of the island the the Blue Grotto.
 You just need to walk a short distance from where the ferry drops you off to get a ticket for the boat tour of the island.

-This was advertised as taking about one hour, and included a stop at the famous Blue Grotto.
-The Blue Grotto was one of the things I definitely wanted to see on Capri, so I was looking forward to it.
+The boat trip I booked on the day was advertised as taking about one hour, and included a stop at the famous Blue Grotto.
+The Blue Grotto was one of the things I definitely wanted to see on Capri, so I was looking forward to it, and thought it would be a good trip.
+However…

 However, about 10 minutes into the boat trip from Marina Grande in Capri, we got to the Blue Grotto area.
 And then ‘discovered’ that the Blue Grotto was currently closed because the tide levels were too high.
 So it wasn’t possible to do the transfer into a small rowing boat to go inside the Blue Grotto.